 The Wedding Photographers International (or WPPI as it is fondly known) is a photography conference and expo in Las Vegas, Nevada.
 WPPI is the place to be for the ultimate portrait and wedding photography enthusiast.
-Every year, a number of companies like Canon, Sony release new equipment for photographers at this conference.
-Here are is the list of the 6 new things that were launched at WPPI 2019!
+Every year, a number of companies like Canon, and Sony release new equipment for photographers at this conference.
+Here is the list of the 6 new things that were launched at WPPI 2022!

 Canon’s New Community – Canon introduced a new online photo community that will provide a combination of artificial and human intelligence to guide photographers looking to hone their craft.
 It’s known as RAISE, it has multiple features that photographers can explore.
 Canon also plans to introduce a Lightroom plug-in for uploading images to the service that will automatically synchronize a Lightroom collection with RAISE as well as apply RAISE tags to images in Lightroom.